Please bear with us as we upgrade our patient electronic health record system across our hospitals from 5 October.

 Training and support

-When you join King’s you will complete a one-week induction training programme, to prepare you with the knowledge and skills needed to safely care for our patients, before you start work in clinical areas.
-You will then have a local induction to help you familiarise yourself with your department and role.
+When you join King’s you will complete a one-week induction training programme.
+This will help prepare you with the knowledge and skills needed to safely care for our patients before you start work in clinical areas.

 Band 2 HCAs